OpenDevSpace/letscode/README.md

 ## letscode - interactive coding platform

 **letscode** is an open source web-based, interactive coding platform for university students.
-We believe, daily training and improving of coding skills is necessary for a better understanding of theoretical concepts.
+We believe, daily training and improving coding skills are necessary for a better understanding of theoretical concepts.

 Students may use the **letscode** platform by enrolling into courses and solving tasks.